-Santos Destilados is a boutique tequila shop in Cabo San Lucas, and their tequila tasting tours are 5-star rated.
+But for a private tour focused just on tequila, the experience offered by Santos Destilados, a boutique tequila shop in Cabo San Lucas, is a great option.
+Their tequila tasting tours are 5-star rated.

 You’ll learn all about the tequila making process from their friendly staff, how to drink Mexican tequila and the different types of tequilas – all while sampling handmade tequila varieties and nibbling on food pairings.